-On June 15, 2005, the World Bank approved a US\$10.26 million supplemental loan for the Peru Irrigation Subsector Project.
+On October 28, 2005, Peru signed a US\$10.26 million supplemental loan agreement with the World Bank for the Peru Irrigation Subsector Project.
 The World Bank has been financing the Peru Irrigation Subsector Project since 1997.
 The new supplemental loan will be repayable in 14 years, including an eight year grace period during which Peru can choose to make interest payments only.
 The proceeds of the loan will be used to help rehabilitate and improve public irrigation systems; establish an incentive program for irrigation technology improvement; and help the relevant organizations attain self-sufficiency.